Nuggets vs. Timberwolves Injury Report Today - April 23

 Watch Nuggets vs. Timberwolves with Fubo!

-The teams meet once again after the Nuggets defeated the Timberwolves 120-111 Friday.
-Michael Porter Jr. led the Nuggets in the win with 25 points, while Anthony Edwards had 36 in the losing effort for the Timberwolves.
+The teams square off once again after the Nuggets beat the Timberwolves 120-111 Friday.
+In the Nuggets' victory, Michael Porter Jr. scored 25 points (and added nine rebounds and two assists), while Anthony Edwards scored 36 in the losing effort for the Timberwolves.

 Rep your team with officially licensed Nuggets gear!
 Head to Fanatics to find jerseys, shirts, and much more.